open-contracting/kingfisher-process/docs/cli/check-collections.rst

 You can use this option with a cron entry; set a cron entry for this command to run every hour and pass runforseconds as 3540 (60 seconds/minute * 59 minutes).

-Then when new data appears in the system, there is no need for someone to run :doc:`cli/check-collection` by hand - the process run by cron will pick up the new data itself eventually.
+Then when new data appears in the system, there is no need for someone to run :doc:`check-collection` by hand - the process run by cron will pick up the new data itself eventually.

 The runforseconds option will make sure that only one of these cron processes runs at once.